mattrglobal/oidc-portable-identities/spec.md

 ## JWK Thumbprint

-`jkt`
 JWK Thumbprint Subject type.
 When this subject type is used, the `sub` claim value MUST be the base64url encoded representation of the thumbprint of the key in the `sub_jwk` Claim.
 [RFC7638]

 ## Decentralized Identifier

-`did`
 Decentralized Identifier subject type.
 When this subject type is used, the `sub` claim value MUST be a Decentralized Identifier (DID) following [DID-CORE](https://www.w3.org/TR/did-core/).

 # Security Considerations